X3n0m0rph59/precached/README.md

 ### Why You may want to use precached

-Precached tries to tackle some of the long standing performance issues of the Linux desktop on computers with slow harddisks:
+Precached tries to tackle some of the long standing performance issues of the Linux desktop:

-* The system has unused (free) memory directly after bootup -> Programs take a longer time to start, cache cold is way slower than cache hot
+* The system has unused (free) memory directly after bootup.
+Therefor programs take a longer time to start up, cache cold start is way slower than cache hot start
-* A Cron-Job run evicts important pages from the page cache -> The system feels sluggish afterwards
+* A Cron-Job evicts many important pages from the page cache.
+The system feels sluggish afterwards and won't recover for a long time
-* The system has unused (free) memory after a "memory hog" process quit -> Need to prime the caches again for a fast responding system
+* The system has unused (free) memory after a "memory hog" process quit.

->***Unused memory is wasted memory!***
+  The system reacts sluggish until the caches are primed again

+### Use precached if

-TL;DR: If you have a reasonably fast CPU and a slow disk drive (and an ample amount of RAM) installed in your system, then you may see a performance improvement by using precached.
-The larger the speed difference between the CPU and the IO subsystem, the more you gain by running precached.
+You have a reasonably fast CPU and a slow disk drive (and an ample amount of RAM) installed in your system, then you may see a performance improvement by using precached.
+The larger the speed difference between the CPU (fast) and the I/O subsystem (slow), the more you gain by running precached.

 ### Don't use precached if

 * You have a fast NVME SSD drive
-* You have less than ~2GBs of RAM installed (and want to use a modern Linux desktop)
+* You have less than ~2GBs of RAM installed
+  (and want to use a modern Linux desktop)

-If the above is true for your system, then you aren't likely to get a noticeable improvement out of using precached.
+If any of the above is true for your system, then you aren't likely to get a noticeable improvement out of using precached.

 ### Benchmarks